Cory Haltman

 Background

 Cory Haltman is a Marketing Ph.D.
 Candidate specializing in consumer behavior at The Ohio State University’s Fisher College of Business.
-Cory’s research interests include psychological response to marketing communications, how marketplace actions shape individual and societal well-being, and political ideology as a driver of consumer behavior.
+Cory’s research interests include psychological response marketing communications and promotions, political ideology as a driver of consumer behavior, and consumer welfare.
 Cory’s research has been recognized with the Best Paper award at the Indiana University Haring Doctoral Symposium and the Brenda M. Derby Memorial Research Award for Best Student Paper at the Marketing and Public Policy Conference.
-He also won first place presenting his work at Ohio State’s University Hayes Graduate Research Forum.
+He also won first place presenting his work at The Ohio State University's Hayes Graduate Research Forum.